ARUP-NGS/BMFtools/README.md

 (Secondary-index DeMultiPlex)

 Barcodes are contained in the additional (typically "Read 2" of 3) fastq, with optional "salting" from the tthe start of the insert reads.
+Note: It is **STRONGLY** recommended that for the secondary-index chemistry that you mask adapter sequence in the molecular barcode reads.
+This will N those bases, failing the reads, If not, you'll get a ton of garbage!

 ####Inline (Loeb-like) barcoding
 Requires only read fastqs, as the barcodes are inline.